sushrutmair/visagefrservice/README.md

 ## Understanding Visage.FR results and behavior

-### Inputs to Visage.FR
+### What inputs does Visage.FR ask for?

-Visage.FR requires 2 images as input. one is the source image: the image that contains one or more known faces (known to you or your application).
+Visage.FR requires 2 images as input.
+One is the source image: the image that contains one or more known faces (known to you or your application).
 The second image is the target image: it contains one or more unknown faces, i.e., faces that you want to recognize.
-Visage.FR attempts to match faces in the known image with faces in the unknown image.
+Once you send these to Visage.FR, it attempts to match faces in the known image with faces in the unknown image.

+### How do I send the inputs to Visage.FR?

+If you are not a programmer, the web application is a very quick and easy way to try Visage.FR.
+Any one can use it without any knowledge of programming!
+A quick tutorial on the webapp is available [here](https://github.com/sushrutmair/visagefrservice/blob/main/webapphowto.md).

+If you are a programmer, look at the section below titled, 'For developers wanting to integrate Visage.FR into their own applications'.

+### What are Visage.FR's outputs?

+Visage.FR returns a result for each request you send to it.
+The result indicated: a) whether or not a match was found, and, b) the locations in both images for the matches.
+The locations are just co-ordinates in the images where the matching faces have been found.
+You can use the locations to crop or build a bounding box in the images to visually show matches.

+### Does Visage.FR impose any limitations on the inputs?

+Visage.FR strives to be as reasonable as possible in restricting inputs.
+Here they are:
+* You must provide exactly 2 images as input.
+No more, no less.
+* Supported image types are: JPEG/JPG, PNG and BMP.
+Other types should work but have not been tested.
+* Each image cannot be more than 3 MB in size.
+In other words, as long as both images are < 3 MB in size, Visage.FR will process them.
+* Visage.FR works best when the faces in the images are frontal, clear and not too low-res.
+If the image is very large, it needs proportionally larger face sizes in it.

 ## For developers wanting to integrate Visage.FR into their own applications